Azure/azure-powershell/documentation/development-docs/piping-in-powershell.md

 ### Long explanation

-In this scenario, we are using the generic cmdlets found in the `AzureRM.Resources` module.
+In this scenario, we are using the generic cmdlets found in the `Az.Resources` module.
 These cmdlets, `Find-AzResource` and `Get-AzResource`, return a `PSCustomObject` that has a `ResourceId` property, which is the unique identifier for the given resource.
 Since this identifier can parsed to get the name and resource group name for a top-level resource, we can create a parameter set that has a `ResourceId` parameter that accepts its value from the pipeline by property name, allowing us to accept piping from these generic cmdlets.

 ```powershell
 # --- Piping scenario ---